 Cannabis policy experts and activists have long assumed they would be allowed to sell in the legal cannabis market first.

 Demand Met by Constitutionally Legal NJ Cannabis Market

 While delays have become customary and expected, the libertarian-minded cannabis market has flourished since the official interpretation language of the legal cannabis referendum said sales would start on January 1, 2021.
 This market has been meeting the demand for a legal, adult-use cannabis market.

 CBD vendors selling Delta-8 THC products, which get you high through a loophole, have also met the demand.
 Legalization has gotten complicated.

 The problem remains how to integrate such entrepreneurs into a legal market in the wake of the problems of the most visible actors.

 In contrast, the well-established de facto California cannabis industry operates without the need to comply with regulations.
 It almost appears to be doing better than those that are following the rules.

 The NJCTA does not like such operators.

-Along with the constitutional adult-use cannabis market, the New Jersey medical cannabis market has grown to about 125,000 patients securing their medicine from 23 locations operated by 10 of the 56 New Jersey licensed cannabis companies.
-Forty-four medical cannabis companies were approved last year.
+The New Jersey medical marijuana market has grown to about 125,000 patients securing medicine from 23 locations operated by 10 of 56 New Jersey licensed weed companies.
+Forty-four medical marijuana companies were OKAY’d last year.